What is the Iriscope?

 -

-Radial Lines: They can indicate weakness or imbalance in the nervous system.
+Radial Lines: May indicate weakness or imbalance in the nervous system.

 -

-White Spots: They could signal the presence of toxins or weakness in the immune system.
+White Spots: These could indicate the presence of toxins or a weakness in the immune system.

 -